My philosophy on food is this:

 Every oven is different so if you do not want to run the risk of the salmon drying, start at 12 and check the center - it will be fine if you cut into it.

-- Feel fee to substitute a sheet pan and aluminum foil if you do not have ovenware readily available.
+Feel fee to substitute a sheet pan and aluminum foil or parchment if you do not have ovenware readily available.